Skip to main content

 Authentication

 The Cevoid MCP server uses OAuth 2.1 for authentication.
-Access tokens carry both principal and workspace identity.
-Refresh tokens are not supported.
+Access tokens are short-lived, resource-bound to the Cevoid MCP endpoint, and carry both principal and authorized workspace identity.
+Clients can maintain sessions with rotating refresh tokens.

-• Access is scoped to the authenticated workspace.
+• Access is scoped to the workspace or workspaces selected during authorization.

 • The server exposes tools for read-only analytics workflows in Phase 1.